jeffmuggiez/project00/README.md

 -trading patterns for the traders to ease their trading technical anylsis

 Community
+- Here new members can join the group and be part of the community buy filling the form.

-This is where members get helpful information regarding our community and other activities of the community
+- Members also get helpful information regarding our community and other activities of the community

 blog